 Doubting the history provided on a website, you can ask the tour operator to show the Business License and Travel Business Permit, in which the full name of the company, its registration number, address, foundation date, validation period, and business scope are clearly listed in Chinese.

-3. Check through Official Website of Administration for Industry and Commerce
+3. Check through Official Website of Administration for Market Regulation

-If you can read Chinese or have a friend knowing Chinese, you can check the authenticity of an agency on the website of the State Administration for Industry and Commerce of China, commonly known as 'Hongdun' in Chinese:
+If you can read Chinese or have a friend knowing Chinese, you can check the authenticity of an agency on the website of the State Administration for Market Regulation of China:

 Reference: List of China Tour Operators (Members of China Association of Travel Services)